 Conclusion

-Just as the advent of photography did not eliminate the airbrush artist, AI is also just a tool, to be used by the artist in new and innovative ways.
+Just as the advent of photography did not eliminate the airbrush artist, AI is also just a tool, to be used by the artist in new and innovative ways, so you'd be better off embracing it, or risk being left behind!

 Ryan Barkley